Get

 Training🎾

 West Highland White Terriers are trainable, but they can be stubborn and independent.
 West Highland White Terriers were bred to work alone, and therefore, they are very independent.
-Training them to do things that they don’t want to do can be challenging.
+Training them to do things that they don’t want to do is challenging.
 Thankfully, they are small and eager to please their owners, which helps in the process.
 Training of West Highland White Terriers has the best results when you start early.
 Socialization is recommended but not necessarily required due to their size and disposition.
 Many people neglect the training of small dogs due to their size, but you should not neglect basic training for a West Highland White Terrier.

 Grooming✂️